TwoBitMachines/FlareEngineDocs/source/systems/dialogue.rst

 ------------

 It's also possible to save the state of the conversation.
-Once an important event occurs, the conversation can be progressed to a difference state so the player and npc can continue with a new conversation.
+Once an important event occurs, the conversation can be progressed to a difference state so the player and NPC can continue with a new conversation.

 .. list-table::
    :widths: 25 100